Vikanen/Xiaom/README.md

 - Made it compatible for all devices on Pie GSI

 # v3
-- Added AI feature
+- Adding AI feature
-- Fixed other functions
+- Fixes other functions

 # v2
-- Fixes to front portrait (still doesn't blur background)
+- Fixes to front portrait
-- Include tissot_sprout props for further compatibility
+- Include tissot props for further compatibility

 # v1
-- Initial release
+- Initial Release